 Applications (which include a plan of the premises) may be viewed at Council or in person with an alcohol licensing inspector who is available to answer any questions you may have about the process or the application.

-An appointment is required so please book an appointment before coming to the Council office.
-Phone 0800 653 800.
+An appointment is required so please book before coming to the Council office by phoning 0800 653 800.

 If you live in a remote area or can’t come into the office to discuss the application, please phone us.
 We can make an appointment with an Alcohol Licensing Inspector on a video conferencing app such as Zoom.